 Stony Brook University prohibits discrimination on the basis of sex, gender, and/or gender identity or expression, which includes: discriminatory harassment and sexual harassment, non-consensual sexual contact, sexual violence/assault, domestic violence, dating violence, and stalking.

-In an effort to address allegations of sexual misconduct in a prompt, effective and equitable manner, Stony Brook University has designated certain employees as Responsible Employees.
-Responsible Employees are required to report incidents of sex or gender based discrimination, sexual harassment, or other forms of sexual misconduct.
+In an effort to address allegations of sexual misconduct in a prompt, effective and equitable manner, Stony Brook University has charged certain employees with the obligation to report.
+The following employees have reporting obligations and must report any incident of sexual misconduct they become aware of to the Title IX Coordinator: